openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > REQUIRED.
 The value of the `subject` field in a Verification Event MUST always be set to have a simple value of type `opaque`.
 The `id` of the value MUST be the `stream_id` of the stream being verified.
-If the Transmitter does not support multiple streams, this value MUST be set to "0"
+If the Transmitter does not support multiple streams, this value MUST be set to "none"

 > Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.